Skip to main content

 Workflow

-This video tutorial shows the workflow of how to use this tool (Made in older version, concept still applies to V2).
+This video tutorial shows the workflow of how to use this tool (Made in older version, concept still applies to the current version).

 The general steps include: